tropiano4/tropiano-srg/README.md

 * Jupyter notebooks titled with an extension fig.ipynb are used to generate figures which go to the __Figures__ folder.

-* lda.py - Nuclear-averages momentum distributions using a local density approximation (LDA).
+* lda.py - Nuclear-averages momentum distributions using a local density approximation (LDA) with densities from the __Densities__.

 * observables.py - Calculates NN observables.